thomasjallerton/nimbus-framework/docs/resources/RelationalDatabase.md

 * `databaseLanguage` - Database language.

 #### Optional Parameters
-* `databaseSize` - Performance com.nimbusframework.nimbuscore.configuration for the database, defaults to FREE.
+* `databaseSize` - Performance configuration for the database, defaults to FREE.
 * `allocatedSizeGB` - Size of space to allocate in GB, default 20.
 * `stages` - A list of stages that the relational database should be deployed to.